bcrist/zkittle/readme.md

     Individual elements of "collections" (arrays and slices) are accessed with '.': \\ some_array.0 // Optionals are treated as a collection of size 0 or 1.
-    Values of type void, null, and undefined are considered collections of size 0.
     The length of a collection can be printed with: \\ some_array.# // Accessing an out-of-bounds element is allowed; it becomes a void value (printing it is a no-op).

     Tagged union fields can be accessed the same way as structs, but only the active field will resolve to actual data; inactive fields will resolve to void.

+    Values of type void are considered a special 'nil' value.
+This includes accessing a struct field that doesn't exist, an enum or union tag that isn't active (or doesn't exist), or a collection index that's out of bounds, as well as data explicitly declared to have a type of `void` or `@TypeOf(undefined)`.
+All values have a \\value.@exists// pseudo-field which converts the value to a bool, where nil becomes false, and anything else becomes true.

-    The special \\*// item represents the whole data context (similar to the "this" or "self" pointer in some programming languages).
+    The special \\*// syntax represents the whole data context (similar to the "this" or "self" pointer in some programming languages).
 It can be useful when the current data context is not a struct, union, or collection.

     Identifiers that aren't qualified by '^' can reference a field in the current context, or the first parent context that has a non-nil value for the field.
 This is useful because sometimes a template is designed to be imported, but you don't know if it will be inside a "within" expression.
-YOu can explicitly search only the current context by using \\*.field// instead of \\field//.
+You can explicitly search only the current context by using \\*.field// instead of \\field//.

     You can "push" a new data context with the ':' operator (a.k.a "within").